 Confidence plays an important role in job interviews.
 You need to seem like a confident, able person that is competent, intelligent, outgoing and proactive.
-Confidence sometimes seems like an business stereotype, but the confident people make an impact in the office, and interviewers want to believe that you are going to make that kind of impact.
+Confidence sometimes seems like a business stereotype, but confident people make an impact in the office, and interviewers want to believe that you are going to make that kind of impact.

 Using Your Words

-Confidence is not just speaking loudly and clearly.
+Confidence is not just about speaking loudly and clearly.
 Confidence also shows itself in the language you use.
 One way to show this confidence is to speak like you have the job already.
 Make the interviewer believe that they are going to hire you.
 It’s not a matter of what you “can” do for the company.
 It’s a matter of what you “will” do for the company.
 Let’s look at some examples below:

 Q: What changes would you make to our current marketing tactics?